-Dr. Charles L. LeGrow Health Centre Electrical Upgrade Newfoundland and Labrador Section 01 91 13 - Commissioning (Cx) Requirements Issued For Tender Page 6 of 16 Conducts Performance Verification with all required Commissioning .10 Team members present.
-Ensures that all required personal are available for the verification. .11 Maintains an up to date version of the Cx manual on site with checklists .12 completed on installed/operational systems.
-Provides all required training. .13 .14 Coordinates location, schedule. .15 Provides facilities (location, materials).
-Ensures qualified factory trained technicians are available to facilitate .16 training. .17 Provides copies of all training material. .18 Obtains occupancy approvals/permits. .19 Submits completed manual to CM.
-Provides the following information for inclusion in the Commissioning .20 Summary Report. .21 Training Records. .22 Operation and Maintenance Manuals. .23 Warranties. .24 Completed commissioning Checklists. .25 List of spare parts turned over. .26 Supplies maintenance materials and tools as per specification.
-Attends all commissioning meetings. .27 .6 PC (Project Coordinator): If there is no PC assigned to the project, then these duties are completed .1
+.10 Conducts Performance Verification with all required Commissioning Team members present.

+- .11 Ensures that all required personal are available for the verification.

+- .12 Maintains an up to date version of the Cx manual on site with checklists completed on installed/operational systems.

+- .13 Provides all required training.

+- .14 Coordinates location, schedule.

+- .15 Provides facilities (location, materials).

+- .16 Ensures qualified factory trained technicians are available to facilitate training.

+- .17 Provides copies of all training material.

+- .18 Obtains occupancy approvals/permits.

+- .19 Submits completed manual to CM.

+- .20 Provides the following information for inclusion in the Commissioning Summary Report.

+- .21 Training Records.

+- .22 Operation and Maintenance Manuals.

+- .23 Warranties.

+- .24 Completed commissioning Checklists.

+- .25 List of spare parts turned over.

+- .26 Supplies maintenance materials and tools as per specification.

+- .27 Attends all commissioning meetings.

+.6 PC (Project Coordinator):

-- by the CM. - .2 Attends Installation Verification and Performance Verification demonstrations. - .3 Ensures Cx manual is on site and kept up to date by the GC. - Verifies maintenance materials are provided by the GC as per the .4 contract documents. - .5 Ensures GC is maintaining as-built drawings on site during construction. - Attends training sessions as necessary and directed by the CM. .6 - .7 Attends all commissioning meetings.
+- .1 If there is no PC assigned to the project, then these duties are completed by the CM. - .2 Attends Installation Verification and Performance Verification demonstrations. - .3 Ensures Cx manual is on site and kept up to date by the GC. - .4 Verifies maintenance materials are provided by the GC as per the contract documents. - .5 Ensures GC is maintaining as-built drawings on site during construction. - .6 Attends training sessions as necessary and directed by the CM. - .7 Attends all commissioning meetings.